Muktinath Tour Package - Overview

 - By helicopter (1:30hrs each way): Muktinath darshan by helicopter can be done in just one and half hour from Kathmandu airport.
 After having darshan/pooja at Muktinath Temple either flies back to Kathmandu or to Pokhara as per your choice.
 Please note: There are not any regular helicopter schedule service from Kathmandu and Pokhara instead; one single helicopter needs to be chartered for the package.
 There is five and six seated helicopter is available to be chartered.
 So, it's a good idea to gather five, six people and share the Muktinath tour package cost.

 - By road and flight (3-7 days): Muktinath tour by road and schedule flight is another comfortable way to visit Muktinath Temple.
 The route goes like this: Drive from Kathmandu to Pokhara (206 km - 6 hrs.) halt overnight.
 Morning fly Pokhara to Jomsom (15-20 minutes) then hike for a half hour up to jeep station, drive another one and half hour from Jomsom to Muktinath by jeep.
-Again hike for half hour to reach Temple but people who can't walk can ride on a horse.
+Again hike for half an hour to reach Temple but people who can't walk can ride on a horse.
 Have darshan and stay overnight at Jomsom.
 Next day fly back to Jomsom and either take a connecting flight to Kathmandu or stay at Pokhara.

 - By road only (4-8 days): Muktinath yatra by jeep route goes like this: Drive Kathmandu to Pokhara (206km - 6 hrs.) stay overnight.
 Drive Pokhara to Jomsom via Beni, Tatopani, Ghasa, and Marpha (170 km - 9 hrs.) stay overnight.
 Drive Jomsom to Muktinath have darshan and directly drive back to Pokhara, stay overnight.
 And drive back to Kathmandu.